BonsaiDen/featureful/README.md

         An example would be`/^(ignore|hide)$/` will ignore everything which has either a `ignore` or `hide` tag.

+- *Object* `reporter`: Configurations for XML report rewriting

+    If this property is present **NO** validation will be performed, instead Tests and Features will be parsed and the specified XML file will be rewritten with the previously retrieved tag information.

+    - *String* `path`: Path to the Junit compatible XML report of a test run.

 ### Example of a featureful options object

 ```javascript